Delicious Thai Carrot Soup with Coconut Milk, combines carrots and pumpkin with Thai curry, coconut and coconut milk.

 - 1/4 tsp. cumin

-- Add garlic, Thai curry, salt, pepper, cumin and ginger.
+Remove lid.
+Add garlic, Thai curry, salt, pepper, cumin and ginger to the pot.
 Stir and cook for 2 minutes.
-Add chicken stock, canned pumpkin (if using), coconut milk and coconut (if using).
+Add chicken stock, canned pumpkin (if using), coconut milk and shredded coconut .

-Cook on medium heat, stirring occasionally, for 35 minutes or until carrots are cooked.
+Cook on medium heat, stirring occasionally, for 35 minutes or until carrots are tender.

-Taste, and season with more salt and pepper, if necessary.
+Taste, and season with more salt and pepper, as necessary.

-- Serve, garnished with a dollop of sour cream and lime peel.
+Serve, garnished with a dollop of sour cream and fresh cilantro leaves.
 Very nice with a rustic, crusty bread.